 You will be hunting from 7,000 to 11,000 feet elevation.

-Meat can be processed in one of two recommended places locally:
+Meat can be processed at the following recommended place locally:

 Scott’s Meats in Daniel (Junction), Wyoming, 307.413.3322.